arpan085/ai-expense-tracker/README.md

-dadadhshsjsisisshshsaaa  a# AI Expense Tracker 💰asssssssssss aaaaaaaa wowwo cool
+7idieueiedadadhshsjsisisshshsaaa  a# AI Expense Tracker 💰asssssssssss aaaaaaaa wowwo cool

 A professional desktop application for tracking income and expshsbsbshshshsheshshshhshshshsshushssjjshsenses with AI-powered spending hsshhshseadwaadhshshhshshsanalysis, beautiful UI, and comprehensive reporting features.aaaaaaaaaaaaaaaaaaa